 Threats to Sharks

 Sharks may be apex predators in the oceans, but humans predate on them for reasons ranging from the trivial — shark leather belts and shark teeth souvenirs — to the downright shameful — sharks being caught by accident in commercial fishing or finned for soup.
-This results in some shark species being endangered and shark population as a whole having declined dramatically.
+This results in some shark species being endangered and the shark population as a whole has declined dramatically.
 Some of the major threats to sharks include:

 - Shark fin soup: Having surged in popularity in the 1990s, this dish is solely responsible for an estimated 26 to 73 million sharks being killed in 2000 alone.
-To produce shark fin soup, sharks are caught, have their fins hacked off and are then thrown back into the ocean to die slow and painful deaths.
+To produce shark fin soup, sharks are caught, have their fins hacked off, and are then thrown back into the ocean to die slow and painful deaths.

-- Nutritional supplements: Endangered species of deep sea sharks are hunted to produce shark liver oil, sold to gullible consumers who believe it can cure everything from fatigue to serious diseases.
+- Nutritional supplements: Endangered species of deep-sea sharks are hunted to produce shark liver oil, sold to gullible consumers who believe it can cure everything from fatigue to serious diseases.
 Shark cartilage pills are also sold and promoted as having anti-cancer properties, a ludicrous and unfounded claim, as sharks are also susceptible to cancer.
 While companies assure that the cartilage and liver they use are “by-products,” this has been proven to be false.

 - Commercial fishing: Sharks — along with turtles, dolphins, and other marine animals — often become the unfortunate victims of fishing nets.
 Aside from overfishing depleting the fish populations ocean predators feed on, trawling by fishing boats captures and kills countless untargeted animals as by-catch.
 A particular U.S. fishery reportedly catches and discards 400,000 sharks per year.